person

 Profile

-Before joining the Smith School, Talitha held roles as a researcher in the Oxford Department of Biology’s Nature Positive Hub and as research lead at Wild Business.
-Earlier work includes a PhD in Physics at the University of Oxford developing technologies for future high-energy particle colliders, an MSc in Global Biodiversity Conservation from the University of Sussex, and a research fellowship in human population genetics at the University of Edinburgh.
+Before joining the Smith School, Talitha held research roles within the Leverhulme Centre for Nature Recovery and the Oxford Nature Positive Hub, and served as Research Lead at Wild Business.
+Earlier work includes a PhD in Physics at the University of Oxford developing technologies for future high-energy particle colliders, an MSc in Global Biodiversity Conservation from the University of Sussex, and research in human population genetics at the University of Edinburgh.